-As time passes, and cleaning takes longer.
+As time passes, and cleaning takes longer because we move slower.
 Just taking care of less stuff is a desirable goal.

-The knowledge that you know where everything is and have made using items less difficult because of not having so much stuff.
+Knowing that you know where everything is and have made using items less difficult because you don’t have so much stuff.
 You know you have an old-fashioned ice pick in one of the drawers, but which one?

 This may help

 The method that works for me is plastic storage containers that are big enough to store this clutter.
 At least the items that you are not able to palm off on your kids.